doryang1019/ubuntu-postgreSQL11/README.md

 # ubuntu-postgreSQL11
-create a postgrSQL version 11 in ubuntu
+create a postgrSQL version 11 in ubuntu based on yaml file